List of freeways in Victoria: EastLink

 Eastlink is a Tollway which continues from the Eastern Freeway at Nunawading and goes for 39 kilometres to Frankston Freeway at Carrum Downs.
 It has four lanes between Frankston Freeway and Thompson Road, from there it continues as six lanes.
 Eastlink links Frankston to Ringwood.
 Eastlink's major junctions are the Monash Freeway, Princes Highway, Maroondah Highway, Burwood Highway, Springvale Road and Thompsons Road.
 The major suburbs Eastlink passes through are Carrum Downs, Bangholme, Dandenong South, Springvale, Rowville and Ringwood.

 Frankston Freeway

 The Frankston Freeway is a seven kilometre freeway which is a continuation of Eastlink and begins at the Mornington Peninsula Freeway interchange at Carrum Downs and turns into the Moorooduc Highway near Cranbourne-Frankston Road at Frankston.
 It originally connected to the Mornigton Peninsula Freeway prior to the construction of EastLink.
 The Frankston Freeway has four lanes between Moorooduc Highway and Seaford Road, from there it continues as six lanes onwards.
 Its major junctions are EastLink, Peninsula Link, Dandenong Valley Highway and Seaford Road.
 The suburbs it passes through are Frankston, Seaford and Carrum Downs.

+M4

+West Gate Tunnel

+The West Gate Tunnel is an 8 km freeway-standard toll road in Melbourne, Australia, linking the West Gate Freeway at Yarraville with the Port of Melbourne and CityLink at Docklands.
+The western half of the toll road consists of twin tunnels - an eastbound tunnel, known as Bundawanh Tunnel, approximately 2.8 km long, and a westbound tunnel, known as Eureka Tunnel, approximately 4 km long, while the eastern half is an elevated road.
+Its major junctions are interchanges with Appleton Dock Road and Citylink, and an at-grade intersection with a link road to Footscray Road as well as with Wurundjeri Way and then Dynon Road.
+The highway opened at the end of 2025.